 Yes.
 I said it.
 Graduate school is overrated.
 Every once in a while I get asked if I’ve ever thought about going back to school.
 My response has consistently been “HECK NO.”

 B) They wanted to work, but graduated college in a depressed economy and thought a little more school would help them stand out from the thousand other applicants just like them?

-At the end of the day an employer is going to pick the best candidate for the job.
-Unless your masters is a requirement for the position, you wont have much (if any) of an edge on me.
+At the end of the day, an employer is going to pick the best candidate for the job.
+Unless your master’s is a requirement for the position, you won’t have much (if any) of an edge over me.
 Heck, you might even have a disadvantage since the prospective employer might think you’d request a higher salary than me.

-Go look at Monster.com, you’ll notice many positions say a masters degree is only “preferred“ but three to five years work experience is “required“.
-It doesn’t matter if you meet the preferences, if you can’t meet the requirements.
+Go look at Monster.com, you’ll notice many positions say a master’s degree is only “preferred“ but three to five years of work experience is “required“.
+It doesn’t matter if you meet the preferences if you can’t meet the requirements.

 Besides, isn’t grad school a pretty expensive way to figure that out?
 The only way you are gonna know what you want to do for a living is to go out and get some experience in the field.
 Work with lawyers before you decide to be one.

 I’ve said it once, and I’ll say it again.
 Grad school is overrated… kinda like the Lakers.

 If you actually REQUIRED graduate-level education (therapists, physicians, teachers, etc) for your career please don’t think this post is directed toward you.